urban-wombat/flattables/README.md

-# A simple and fast way to get started with `Google FlatBuffers`.
+# A simple and fast way to get started with `Google FlatBuffers`

 `FlatTables` is a simple tabular subset of `FlatBuffers`.